 10. Sunny yellow

-If you want to design a country kitchen, then this is great inspiration.
-The yellow of the cabinets is light and gentle, and it looks lovely with the marble benchtop.
-The addition of a dark wooden island adds a great deal of warmth and makes the space even more rustic.
+If you want to design a country kitchen, a soft pale yellow works perfectly.
+Opt for a yellow for your cabinets that’s light and gentle.
+Contrast it with a lovely marble benchtop.
+Then, add a dark wooden island for warmth and to make the space even more rustic.